HashMap : Java Glossary

 Let’s say you can’t decide between the speed of an ArrayList that looks up by an indexing int and TreeMap that looks up by surname and a HashMap that looks up by social insurance number.

-The beauty of Java Collections is you can have have all three.
+The beauty of Java Collections is you can have all three.
 Just maintain three different Collections on the same set of objects.
 The three Collections don’t have to contain the exact same elements.

 HashMap will give you an Iterator or an array of the whole collection at any point, which may be sufficient so that you don’t need an auxiliary ArrayList.